hippydave/pipespin/README.md

 Huge thanks to the hosts of GBA Jam 2021 (avivace, GValiente, peterlemon, skylyrac, exelotl), and to the people of the gbadev discord and extended gba dev community for inspiration and support.

-Hugest thanks to my incredible wife, whose love, support and advice (especially her genius about colours) makes everything possible.
+Hugest thanks to my incredible wife, whose love, support and advice makes everything possible.

 ## Licence